-Outside of EBO-301, we continue to progress in areas that will allow for timely commercialization of epetraborole, if approved.
-We recently initiated the manufacturing of active pharmaceutical ingredient ("API") for registration batches, and are on track to complete manufacturing of the drug product registration batches later this year.
-In the coming months, we plan to initiate the final two Phase 1 clinical trials required for registration, a thorough QT study (EBO-104) and a hepatic impairment study (EBO-105).
-These activities will help to ensure that we are prepared to file an NDA and a JNDA as soon as possible following the completion of the EBO-301 pivotal Phase 2/3 study.
+We continue to progress in areas that will allow for timely commercialization of epetraborole, if approved.
+We have initiated the manufacturing of active pharmaceutical ingredient ("API") for registration batches, and are on track to complete manufacturing of the API registration batches later this year.
+We have completed enrollment in a Phase 1 clinical trial required for registration of a thorough QT study (EBO-104), and anticipate initiating a study in patients with various degrees of hepatic impairment (EBO-105) next year.
+These activities will help to ensure that we are prepared to submit an NDA and a JNDA as soon as possible following the completion of the EBO-301 pivotal Phase 2/3 study.